sherbondy/convox.github.io/_getting_started/developing-locally.md

 image. `RUN` executes the given command in the context of the image.

 `EXPOSE` allows docker to know which tcp or udp ports the application binds to.
-If you do not publish the port it is only avaiable via name to a [linked service][docker-links].
+If you do not publish the port it is only available via name to a [linked service][docker-links].